 Today, Piotr Baryla is a researcher at the University of Life Sciences in Lublin.
 In his spare time, he runs a farm orchard near Lublin, where he grows blackcurrants.

-Since January 2013, Piotr has been the Vice President of the Polish Blackcurrant Farmers Association (KSPCP).
+Since January 2013, Piotr has been the Vice President of the Polish Blackcurrant Farmers Association (KSPCP) and President since 2017.
 Within the KSPCP, he is responsible for organizational matters, advertising and contact with the media.
 In 2014, he has been elected vice-president of the IBA.

 Dirk Herdieckerhoff (Germany)